exakat/exakat-docs/Reference/Rules/Dump/CollectUseCounts.rst

 Collect Use Counts
 ++++++++++++++++++

-  Count the number of use expression in a file.
-This count 4 uses.
+  This rule counts the number of ``use``` expression in a file. ``use`` expressions import external classes, interfaces, enums, constant, functions and traits.

+A high number of imports may signal a class that is doing to much.

 .. code-block:: php

    <?php

+   // This count 4 uses
    use A as B;
    use F\C, F\D, F\E;